-The study is about the impact on HIV/AIDS on enrollment, performance and the dropout rate in ECD centers in Chinga location
+The study was about the impact on HIV/AIDS on enrollment, performance and the dropout rate in ECD centers in Tigithi location

 The study sampling was done by picking the first four ECD centers purposely.
-I purposefully sampled three public and one private ECD centre.
+I purposefully sampled three public and one private ECD center.